TuanYi/LombScargle/README.md

 Please feel free to use, modify, and distribute this toolbox.

 Any suggestions to improve the code or bug reports are most welcome!

+Installation:

+In order to run the toolbox, you should have Walfram's Mathematica (version 10 or higher) installed in your computer.

+Then you can simply download the repository and put it anywhere on your computer, open the nootbook, and run it.

 Discriptions: